 All employed people (and their spouses and children) are enrolled in the public health care system.
 Job security for workers on short-term medical leave and longer periods of disability are included.
 Seniors, students, and those receiving unemployment benefits are also covered.

 Employed Expats must pay into the public health care system just like Austrian citizens.
 As the healthcare system is part of the social security network, there is the option to pay into accident insurance and pension insurance.
 It’s important to consider your choices in advance.
 Expats must register with their district health insurance fund (known as a Gebietskrankenkasse) within one week of starting employment.
 Happily, payments to the Gebietskrankenkasse are matched by employers, so there’s a bit of compensation for all your hard work.
 This is just one of the many reasons why Expats adore Austria.
 A whopping 82% report being satisfied with the quality of healthcare.

 If you would prefer Global Health Insurance, Learn About Expatriate Health Insurance Plans

-Expats who are self-employed have to do some additional paperwork as they don’t have an employer or state agency acting on their behalf.
+Self-employed Expats have to do some additional paperwork as they don’t have an employer or state agency acting on their behalf.
 Fortunately, the cost of health care coverage is based on income, with no consideration of health risk factors.
-Therefore, it represents a good value even to expats with modest revenue.
+Therefore, it represents good value even to Expats with modest revenue.